Learning Plan for Quick Mastery

 Graph Algorithms

-Cycle detection, topological sorting, and bipartite graph determination are classic graph algorithms.
-Essentially, they involve traversing the graph and are not difficult to master.
+Cycle detection, topological sort, and bipartite graph check are classic graph algorithms.
+They are mainly about graph traversal and are easy to learn.

-The Union Find algorithm is a practical graph algorithm.
-You should understand its principles and API.
-If you don't have time to read in detail, you can save the UF
+The Union Find algorithm is a useful graph algorithm.
+You need to know its basic idea and API.

 Union Find Code Template

-Here is the most efficient path compression code implementation:
+Here is the most efficient path compression implementation:

 class UF {